Saša Krajnović

 Saša Krajnović (Саша Крајновић; born 15 August 1989) is a Serbian footballer.

+Career

 Born in Pakrac (SR Croatia, SFR Yugoslavia) still young he moved to Belgrade where he begin his football career by playing with lower league sides such as FK Lokomotiva Beograd, FK Lisović and FK BASK all playing in the Serbian League Belgrade, national third tier.
 In summer 2009 he moved to FK Zemun, however shortly after he would sign with another Belgrade club, FK Čukarički, this one being member of the Serbian SuperLiga.
 He gathered 6 league appearances during the 2010–11 season, however as the club finished bottom of the table it meant it would be relegated, thus Krajnović opted to accept the offer from Iranian side Shahrdari Tabriz F.C. in summer 2011.
 However during the following winter, he would return to Europe and join FK Borac Banja Luka playing in the Bosnian Premier League.